 Felling cut for small diameter trees: simple fan cut

-Engage the bumper spikes of the chainsaw directly behind the location of the intended hinge and pivot the saw around this point only as far as the hinge.
-The bumper spike rolls against the trunk.
+Engage the bumper spikes of the chainsaw directly behind the hinge and pivot the saw around this point only as far as the hinge.
+The spiked bumper rolls against the trunk.

-Felling cut for large diameter trees:
+Felling cut for large diameter trees: sectioning method